 There are so many reasons why I love these Pistachio Cupcakes, starting with their nostalgic bygone green and red appearance (perfect for any Bridgerton party!) and ending with how delicious they are!

-This recipe is for buttery fluffy cupcakes that have been flavored with real pistachios and vanilla.
+This recipe is for buttery, fluffy cupcakes flavored with real pistachios and vanilla.
 The cupcakes are cored out after baking and filled with a raspberry purée before being swirled high with a fluffy cream cheese and pistachio frosting.

-If you love trying out new cupcake favours then have a look at this recipe for Raspberry and White Chocolate Cupcakes, or this recipe for Lemon Drizzle Cupcakes.
+If you love trying new cupcake flavours, have a look at this recipe for Raspberry and White Chocolate Cupcakes or this one for Lemon Drizzle Cupcakes.

 Jump to: